DinoChiesa/Apigee-Java-SAML-Decoder/README.md

 compile a simple Java callout for Apigee.
 The callout is very simple: it decodes an encoded SAML Assertion.

+This policy does not Validate the signature on the decoded assertion.
+For that you can use the builtin policy, ValidateSAMLAssertion.

-## Why do we need this?
+## Why is this callout necessary?

-The Apigee builtin policy [ValidateSAMLAssertion](https://cloud.google.com/apigee/docs/api-platform/reference/policies/saml-assertion-policy#usagenotes-validatesamlassertion) will verify the SAML signature based on certs in the TrustStore.
+The Apigee builtin policy [ValidateSAMLAssertion](https://cloud.google.com/apigee/docs/api-platform/reference/policies/saml-assertion-policy#usagenotes-validatesamlassertion) will verify the SAML signature based on certificates that you have configured in the Apigee TrustStore.

 [ExtractVariables](https://cloud.google.com/apigee/docs/api-platform/reference/policies/extract-variables-policy)
 can allow you to extract from that XML document any attributes of interest, like the user attribute, into context variables which you can then reference in subsequent policies.

-The only obstacle is that `ValidateSAMLAssertion` requires the SAML to be presented in an XML form.
+The only obstacle is that `ValidateSAMLAssertion` requires the SAML to be presented in a non-encoded XML form.
 If you have a base64-encoded, compressed version of a SAML assertion, `ValidateSAMLAssertion` will not be able to handle it.

-The encoded assertion is produced by a multi-step process like
+But some systems produce SAML assertions in encoded form.
+The encoded assertion is produced by a multi-step process like this:
-this:

 1. generate the XML form of the signed SAML assertion
 2. (optionally) compress the XML text into a bytestream
 3. base64-encode that bytestream into a String
 4. url-encode that resulting String

-Often this SAML Assertion is encoded for use as a header or queryparam in an HTTP request.
+Often this SAML Assertion is encoded for use as a header or form parameter in an HTTP request.
 It's often named `SAMLResponse`.

 This callout provides a way to reverse steps 4, 3, and 2 of that process, to produce an XML version of the assertion that `ValidateSAMLAssertion` can handle.